Continuing Education Activity

 Height Assessment Methods in Adults and the Elderly

 The most common method used for measuring height in the case of adults and the elderly is through the use of a stadiometer or an anthropometer.
 Regression equations for arm span, lower leg, foot length, shoeprint length, and recumbent length may also be used in the case of the elderly as reliable indicators of stature when standing height cannot be measured.
 Radiological methods such as X-ray and CT of long bones have also been used to estimate stature.

 - Stature estimation from complete skeletal remains - Dwight (1894) piloted the method for stature estimation from complete skeletal remains.
 The use of the complete skeleton involves summing up measurements of all the skeletal elements followed by the addition of a correlation factor for soft skin and muscles.
-Fully (1956), individually measured the skull, the vertebral column from C2-S5, the femur and tibial length and height of the calcaneus and talus.
+Fully (1956) individually measured the skull, the vertebral column from C2-S5, the femur, and tibial length, and the height of the calcaneus and talus.
 He then summed up these measurements to obtain skeletal height.
 Adding a soft tissue correction factor can help estimate the living stature of the same individual.

 The significance of measuring the height of individuals for an anthropological setting comes into play while studying the physical growth patterns and secular trends across regions and population groups.
 We cannot apply established data for a particular population onto other populations and hope to expect accurate results.
 This can have clinical contraindications.

 In forensics, stature is one of the four parameters used to identify an individual.
 The stature of an individual is used to identify the dead and sometimes link the individual to a scene of a crime by the process of